Nausauket, Rhode Island: History

 Even though most of Nausauket is not located within a flood zone The Hurricane of 1938 and Hurricane Carol (1954) still had a significant impact on the community.
-In 1938, the 14-18 foot storm surge washed away many homes that were never rebuilt.
+In 1938, the 14–18 foot storm surge washed away many homes that were never rebuilt.
 Most of the City of Warwick was left without power and telephone service for over 100 days.
 Timber jetties and drainage channels were built after the hurricane to protect the coastline from future storms.
 These jetties did protect the beach from being swept away during Hurricane Carol, however numerous cottages were still destroyed in the storm surge.
 Even now, rising waters and changing currents cause issues in Nausauket.
 In 2017, a low-lying section of Edgewater Drive along Apponaug Cove was permanently closed to vehicular traffic due to coastal erosion.

-During the 1970s and 1980s the neighborhood experienced some decline but has since seen a dramatic resurgence in popularity, due to its tranquil beach, charming houses and its close proximity to Rhode Island T. F. Green International Airport, Warwick City Park, marinas and other local attractions.
+During the 1970s and 1980s the neighborhood experienced some decline but has since seen a dramatic resurgence in popularity, due to its tranquil beach, charming houses and its close proximity to Rhode Island T. F. Green International Airport, Warwick City Park, many of Warwick's 18 marinas and other local attractions.
 Nausauket offers a mix of housing, from luxury waterfront properties to more affordable options.
-In March of 2020, a home in Nausauket was featured on the HGTV series "Beach Hunters" episode "Ocean State Forever Home" (Season 8, Episode 1).
+In March 2020, a home in Nausauket was featured on the HGTV series "Beach Hunters" episode "Ocean State Forever Home" (Season 8, Episode 1).